 As we survey the contours of the letter and John’s strategy in writing, it is instructive to note how the apostle begins.
 He does not call the believers primarily to examine themselves, nor does he question their fidelity to the word.
 Contrary to our tendency to set the discussion of assurance within the framework of obedience, John begins his letter by simply setting forth Christ.
 “That which was from the beginning, which we have heard, which we have seen with our eyes, which we looked upon and have touched with our hands, concerning the word of life” (1 John 1:1).

 At this point we might ask, what is John’s method?
 Why does he start his discussion of assurance in this way?
 He does this because assurance is a fruit of faith.
-Assurance is a fruit of faith Assurance grows out of our trust in the Savior, and it cannot be properly considered apart from this fact.
+Assurance grows out of our trust in the Savior, and it cannot be properly considered apart from this fact.
 As such, if we want to grow in confidence of who we are in Christ we must—as a matter of priority—nurture our faith.
 The way we do this is to feast on the gospel.
 We delight ourselves in the one who saved us.
 For this reason, John begins his letter to this group of unsettled disciples by exhorting them to pursue a larger view of Christ.

 Ten Looks at Christ